jetho/Hclip/README.md

 A small cross-platform library for reading and modifying the system clipboard.

-HClip works on Windows, Mac OS X, and Linux (but see the requirements below!).
+HClip works on Windows, Mac OS X and Linux (but see the requirements below!).

 #### Requirements